ocf/ocfweb/ocfweb/docs/docs/staff/backend/switch.md

 [[!meta title="Managed switches"]]

-We use an [Arista 7050SX-64][primary-switch] 10GbE switch as a primary switch for our servers, and two [Arista 7048T-A][secondary-switch] 1GbE switches for desktops and management respectively.
+We use an [Arista 7050S-64][primary-switch] 10GbE switch as a primary switch for our servers, and two [Arista 7048T-4S][secondary-switch] 1GbE switches for desktops and management respectively.
 These devices were donated to us by Arista Networks in Fall 2018.

+The Arista 7050S-64 is a Trident+ based switching platform, featuring 48 10G-mode ports, and 4 40G-mode ports.
+Each of the SFP+ cages on the 7050S-64 can support 10G and 1G mode operation.
+The QSFP ports can be channelized out to 4x10G in order to gain a total of 64 10G ports in dire situations.
+However, keep in mind that changing the QSFP+ ports from 10G to 40G will cause all the interfaces to flap (including the management interface!) -- so schedule accordingly.

-Each device in the lab connects first to the back of a patch panel, and then from a port on the patch panel to a port on one of the 7048T-As via Cat6.
-The servers connect directly to the 7050SX via SFP+ DACs, as does our uplink to IST, through a Cat6 to 1GbE SFP+ converter.
-The 7048T's connect to the 7050SX through their SFP+ uplink ports.
+Each device in the lab connects first to the back of a patch panel, and then from a port on the patch panel to a port on one of the 7048T-4S' via Cat6.
+The servers connect directly to the 7050S-64 via SFP+ DACs, as does our uplink to IST, through a RF45 to 1GbE SFP module.
+The 7048T's connect to the 7050S-64 through their SFP+ uplink ports.

-We do not currently use many of the managed features of the switches, mostly using them to provide layer 2 connectivity.
+We do not currently use any of the managed features of the switches, mostly using them to provide layer 2 connectivity.
 Our previous switch, a Cisco Catalyst 2960S, was used for some time to drop [Spanning-tree protocol BPDUs][stp] and [IPv6 Router Advertisements][ipv6-ra] on all ports, as they caused network configuration problems on our end (creating loops